 Several recent projects have redefined an environment conducive to innovative teaching, engaged learning, creative research, and relevant outreach.
 Most recently, the four Jackrabbit Grove residence halls opening in fall 2013 allow expansion of the living-learning communities, including a building dedicated entirely for students in the Van D. and Barbara B. Fishback Honors College.
-The Architecture, Mathematics and Engineering building, now under construction, will enable accreditation of the new Architecture program and complete a facilities upgrade for academic areas within the Jerome J. Lohr College of Engineering.
-Construction and renovation in earlier years have produced new space for teaching, learning a research — the Avera Health and Science Center, Alfred Dairy Science Hall, the Davis Dairy Plant, Daktronics Engineering Hall, and Berg Agricultural Hall, as examples.
-The Dykhouse Student-Athlete Center supports Jackrabbits who represent the university in 21 sports
+The Architecture, Mathematics and Engineering building will enable accreditation of the new Architecture program and completes a facilities upgrade for academic areas within the Jerome J. Lohr College of Engineering.
+Construction and renovation in earlier years have produced new space for teaching, learning and research—the Avera Health and Science Center, Alfred Dairy Science Hall, the Davis Dairy Plant, Daktronics Engineering Hall, and Berg Agricultural Hall, as examples.
+The Dykhouse Student-Athlete Center supports Jackrabbits who represent the university in 21 sports.

 Many constituents expect groundbreaking discoveries in agriculture, engineering, and the health sciences, and they are being served well.
 Faculty have competed successfully for nearly $70 million in grants and contracts for research projects in recent years.

 South Dakotans also expect a connection to the state's largest university through SDSU Extension, through academic programs available via distance delivery methods, through Jackrabbit athletic events, and through established performing arts groups.
 More than 172,000 patrons attended events last year alone.